-Microeconomics, by Besanko and Braeutigam, 4th Edition, Wiley (The 3rd edition also works).
+Microeconomics, by Besanko and Braeutigam, 4th Edition, Wiley (Other editions also work).
 It is a highly recommended learning strategy to read relevant chapters in the textbook before each lecture.
 I will distribute incomplete lecture notes before each class and you have to fill them out during classes.